cristeab/aq_dashboard/README.md

 -	Gas resistance measurement in kilo ohms from the BME688 sensor - used to detect volatile compounds and gases (higher values mean less volatile compounds)

 -	Indoor Air Quality index (smell index) calculated using gas resistance and humidity readings.
-Smaller values mean cleaner air, similar to 10-min AQI scale.
+Smaller values mean cleaner air, similar to 10-min.
+AQI scale.

 Particulate Matter Measurements (from 2 PMSA007 sensors):

 -	PM1.0: Concentration of tiny particles smaller than 1.0 microns in diameter

 -	PM2.5: Concentration of fine particles smaller than 2.5 microns - can penetrate deep into lungs.
-These values are used to compute the 10-min AQI above.
+These values are used to compute the 10-min.
+AQI.

 -	PM10: Concentration of particles smaller than 10 microns - includes dust, pollen, and mold